ctools/ctools/doc/source/users/tutorials/1dc/howto_exclude.rst

 How to exclude pixels from a counts cube?
 -----------------------------------------

+.. admonition:: You will learn ...

+   ... how to **exclude pixels of a counts cube** from an analysis using the :ref:`ctcubemask` tool.

 You can exclude bins in an analysis from a counts cube by using the :ref:`ctcubemask` tool.